How to Apply for Funding

 - Archer Family Endowment for Undergraduate Internships: Provided through the generosity of the Archer Family to support undergraduate students participating in summer internships

-- Arts & Letters Summer Internship Program: Provided through the generosity of the Aviles, Rogers, McGlinn Shields, and Schlehuber Families for students in the College of Arts and Letters
+- Arts and Letters Summer Internship Program: Provided through the generosity of the Aviles, McGlinn Shields, Rogers, and Schlehuber Families for students in the College of Arts and Letters

-- DeSalvo Family Fund for Undergraduate Internships: Provided through the generosity of the DeSalvo family to support undergraduates participating in a summer internship
+- DeSalvo Family Undergraduate Internship Fund: Provided through the generosity of the DeSalvo family to support undergraduates participating in a summer internship

 - Moynihan Catholic Charities Intern Fund: Provided through the generous support of the Moynihan Family to support Notre Dame students who intern at Catholic Charities USA